oberron/entolusis/_posts/2020-03-12-polarity-management.md

 The goal of any crusade, from a Polarity Management perspective, is to maximize the upsides of each pole while minimizing the downsides.
 ‘’’ p64

+´´´

+The ongoing goal in Polarity Management is to stay in the upper two quadrants as much as possible.
+When individuals, organizations, or countries treat a manageable polarity as if it were a problem to solve, they will spend unnecessary time experiencing the downsides of that polarity.
+In other words, they will not manage it very well.
+´´´ p79/220